SkipTheDragon/OpenCore-HP-EliteDesk-800-G6/README.md

 ## Side Notes

-- The EliteDesk comes pre-installed with a AX201 most of the time, but since Bluetooth is quite troublesome in general for Hackintosh you must disable it, but surprise, you cannot disable Bluetooth on this card so you are forced to buy a AX200 card and then go to BIOS and disable BlueTooth.
+1. The EliteDesk comes pre-installed with a AX201 most of the time, but since Bluetooth is quite troublesome in general for Hackintosh you must disable it, but surprise, you cannot disable Bluetooth on this card so you are forced to buy a AX200 card and then go to BIOS and disable BlueTooth.
+2. FileVault is working but I disabled it because I have a BT keyboard and it won't load Bluetooth drivers or the USB prorts unless you input the password.
+3. I already had some Apple devices so I didn't have to configure anything or it to work.

 ## P.S